 I know it does not make sense and sounds counter-intuitive, but Sistine Chapel is located at the end of the visiting route, so you will have the place all to yourself to admire without any people.
 Afterwards, you can go back to the entrance and visit the museum as you would normally do.

 NOTE: Here is the official map of the museum where you can check the visiting route and see where the Sistine Chapel is located.

-NOTE: Even though the schedule shows that the museum closes at 6:00 PM sharp, it is better to arrive there before 4:00 PM, as the museum is big and 4:00 PM is officially the last admission time.
-At around 5:30 PM you will be required to go to the exit, so make sure you plan your visit carefully so you will have enough time for everything!
+Even though the schedule states that the museum closes at 6:00 PM sharp, it is better to arrive before 4pm, as the museum is big and 4pm is officially the last admission time.
+At around 5:30 PM you will be required to head to the exit, so make sure you plan your visit carefully so you will have enough time for everything!